Delscla/DrainAttack/README.md

 If you have paid, we will send you a link to download the source code.

 we only accept payment methods via SOLANA

+Our Solana recipient address is only:

+GVSCj1QqgRMzrTert5TM7zrFWN8JMttKTwAr9KA1XSMC

+If the address is different, it is definitely not our responsibility.